About

 History and background

-On 31 December 2012, Mik had made a personal pledge to invest as much time as possible in searching and sorting information about climate change and carbon-reduction with the aim to try if he could figure out whether it makes any sense at all for a single individual to begin taking action on these enormous global problems.
+On 31 December 2012, Mik made a personal pledge to invest as much time as possible in searching and sorting information about climate change and carbon-reduction with the aim to try if he could figure out whether it makes any sense at all for a single individual to begin taking action on these enormous global problems.

 Many people are saying: “This issue is simply too big – there is nothing I can do about this that will have any effect whatsoever – so why bother!”
 And then they try to forget about it entirely and get on with their lives.

-As this website will demonstrate, there is no reason it should be that way.
+As this website demonstrates, there is no reason it should be that way.
 It is incorrect that an individuals’ action has no significance, because at a global level we are already close to reaching ‘critical mass’ as far as the numbers are concerned.
 Millions of individuals have started to take action on climate change at a personal level.
 Businesses and local groups as well.
 It is a very fast growing global movement.

 Coordination